JANUARY 15, 2013

 But it all still works, thanks to Chastain's enjoyable turn as the punked out and unwilling mother figure (when we first meet her she is celebrating that a pregnancy test has turned up negative).
 Her wonderful red hair is replaced with black dye and a pixie cut, and her wardrobe consists exclusively of band T-shirts - she's next to unrecognizable, and kudos to her for going all out with the design (tattoos, too!).
 The girls are also quite good; one of them is almost completely feral (the other was old enough to speak at the time of the accident, so she retains basic social skills) and thus spends most of her time crawling on all fours, eating bugs and hair, etc - it's a pretty great showcase for the young actress.

 As for Mama herself...
 SIGH.
-It's a great design, but egads, the plastic-y CGIness of its execution really drove me up a wall.
-Obviously a human being can't turn into a pile of hair and smoke and slide along the floor, but why does she have to be CGI in every goddamn shot?
-There are at least 3 scares that probably would have worked like gangbusters if she wasn't resembling something I was supposed to shoot in an early PS2 game.
-It's especially troubling when it's a PG-13 horror and thus not particularly violent or gruesome - the ONE thing bringing in the horror element should be better looking than this.
-I suspect a lot of people will compare it to early/mid 00s CGI-fests like Darkness Falls and The Grudge, and it's a shame that Del Toro couldn't have "executive produced" some of his Spectral Motion guys into the mix - those guys can work wonders with the medium, and the movie deserved a better looking monster.
+It's a great design, and largely practical, but that just makes the plastic-y CGIness of its execution in a few shots stick out, which really drove me up a wall.
+Obviously a human being can't turn into a pile of hair and smoke and slide along the floor, butthere are at least 3 scares that probably would have worked like gangbusters - and could have been done all practically I believe - if she wasn't resembling something I was supposed to shoot in an early PS2 game.
+It's especially troubling when it's a PG-13 horror and thus not particularly violent or gruesome - the ONE thing bringing in the horror element should be executed perfectly.
+I suspect a lot of people will compare it to early/mid 00s CGI-fests like Darkness Falls and The Grudge, and it's a shame, because it's never that bad, but when it's "off"... man oh man.

 Back to the rating, I'm actually kind of surprised it got away with a PG-13, being that it's pretty intense (the MPAA has given Rs to other films for similar "too scary!" reasons, including fellow Del Toro production Don't Be Afraid of the Dark) and even has an F-bomb working against them.
 Plus (SPOILER!!!) the ending isn't a completely happy one, which would usually be another thing to tip the scales into R territory.
 Speaking of which, I laud the filmmakers for not chickening out - there's a VERY easy way of keeping things happy (it involves a branch) but they don't do it - I was legitimately surprised and impressed that they stuck to their guns.